Private, In-Home Tutoring in Montgomery Village, Maryland

-SchoolTutoring Academy’s tutoring programs for Montgomery Village students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Montgomery Village, Maryland students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 Montgomery Village’s K-12 students receive their education in the Montgomery County Public Schools.
 There are 202 schools in the district, each of which offers students a safe and nurturing environment in which to learn.
 Dedicated staff members and teachers attend to the individual needs of each student, ensuring that children get the academic, social, and emotional support they need to be successful.
 There are a wide variety of school activities in which children can participate, including clubs, sports, and other extracurricular activities, as well as specialized classes that facilitate intellectual growth.

 We currently cover the following Montgomery Village-area school district: Montgomery County Public Schools.

 Educating Our Parents: Understanding the Montgomery Village District Curriculum